Panjete/mujocoagents/README.md

 ## Reinforcement Learning Agent:

-- Continuous Action space is handled by assuming that all dimensions of actions are independent of each other,
-- and using a (not too unrealistic) assumption that the actions can be assumed to be coming from a Normal Distribution
+- Continuous Action space is handled by assuming that all dimensions of actions are independent of each other and using a (not too unrealistic) assumption that the actions can be assumed to be coming from a Normal Distribution
 - Thus, the model outputs 2*action_dim number of values, half being the means and the other half being variances
 - When querying for the next action, a sample from this distribution is returned